nzapras/CTF-Challenges/Landslide/readme.md

 **3. Entering the Flag**

-The user can then simple enter the flag in the following format: flag{Just like the salad :)}
+The user can then simply enter the flag in the following format: flag{Just like the salad :)}

 # Recreating this challenge